 It is the responsibility of ALL staff to identify security incidents these would then be reported to the IT Service Desk, who will then log the call.
-Staff must also log a Datix Incident report.
+Staff must also log an incident in the ECCH Incident Reporting System.

 This document details a five stage process to ensure the correct determination and handling of Security Incidents.